Rumi says, “The breezes at dawn have secrets to tell you. Don’t go back to sleep.”

 Tell us about yourself

 I personally need support and camaraderie.
 I have worked in the sport and fitness community for many years and this work and environment matches my passion for philanthropy and giving back to females.
 I’ve collaborated with a variety of sports organizations and watersports brands for several years and worked on Team Training and management programmes.
 I love being in the health and wellbeing industry and seeing sports impact the lives of everyday people, not just people who’ve run marathons, changed themselves or shifted weight.
 The nature of my job is to support, connect and help women find themselves and their platform.
 I am more of a casual enthusiastic and trier of all sports and cant quite squeeze it to an expert level!

 What keeps you working in the fitness world and outdoors?

 I didn’t have a personal connection to holistic fitness or wellbeing, after 15 years, I do.
-It strikes a huge chord how intent health and spirtiual focus, fitness and community have each beautifully changed my families life and wellbeing over the last few years.
+It strikes a huge chord how intent health and spiritual focus, fitness and community have each beautifully changed my families life and wellbeing over the last few years.
 It has happened and I know that I’m working toward to gift this as solution to others and have the ability to help.
 It feels good to know I make a difference when people say a hearty thank you.

 How has your mission changed or remained the same since you started working with women only?

 In 15 years, a lot has happened in terms of my personal life.
 I’ve met many awesome women who really have helped me drive the vision forward and to see the fruits of my labour flourish.
-With passion I believe in a coach not an instructor, it is the heartbeat and direction for the manifesto of A FAT LOT OF GOOD girls.
-I have dedicated my soul to finding peace with the inner me, this has led me to yoga practice, mindfulness and an education of which has been the life spirit of my balance as a mother and midlife.
+With passion I believe in a guide not an instructor, it is the heartbeat and direction for the manifesto of A FAT LOT OF GOOD girls.
+I have dedicated my soul to finding peace with the inner me, this has led me to yoga practice, mindfulness and an education which has been the life spirit of my balance as a mother and midlife.